KravenTheThreatHunter/FOR508-GCFA-Index/README.md

 # FOR508-GCFA-Index
 My GCFA exam index containing essential information within the Index itself.
-This allowed me to pass the exam without even opening the books for most questions.
+This allowed me to pass the exam without needing to refer to the textbooks for most questions.

 ## Table of Contents